kellymore/workplace-bullying-resources/CONTRIBUTING.md

 ### Code of Conduct
 We are committed to creating a welcoming and inclusive environment for everyone.
 Please read our Code of Conduct and adhere to it in all your interactions within the project.

+### Thank You
+Thank you for contributing to Workplace Bullying Resources!
+Your efforts help build a valuable resource for individuals facing workplace bullying.
+If you have any questions, feel free to open an issue or contact us directly.